Guo Mo: Su Jun's Rebellion

 Guo Mo reached Jiankang while Li Ju later died in a horse accident while returning to the south.
 During his time in Jiankang, Guo became General Who Conquers the Caitiffs.
 In 326, he was further made General of the Household Gentlemen of the North, Chief of military affairs north of the Huai River, and acting commander of Liu Xia's forces.
 In 328, tension between the regent Yu Liang and the warlord Su Jun reached its tipping point.
 Yu Liang, fearful of Su Jun, recalled his generals back to Jiankang including Guo Mo to defend himself.
-When war broke out that same year, Guo Mo defended Jiankang but was defeated, and he followed Yu Liang in fleeing to Xunyang.
+When war broke out that same year, Guo Mo defended Jiankang but was defeated, and he followed Yu Liang and Liang's brothers Yu Shuyu, Yu Tiao and Yu Yi in fleeing to Xunyang.

 Later that year, Yu Liang, Wen Jiao and Tao Kan formed a loyalist coalition to take back Jiankang and Emperor Cheng from Su Jun.
 The loyalist fought Su Jun at Shitou but could were locked in a stalemate.
 The eastern army under Xi Jian returned to Jingkou to set up defenses in Daye (大業, in present-day Suzhou, Jiangsu), Qu'a (曲阿縣; present-day Danyang, Jiangsu), and Chengting (庱亭, in present-day Wujin County, Jiangsu), and Guo was tasked in defending Daye.
 Su Jun forces led by Han Huang and Zhang Jian (張健) attacked Daye, and soon the water supply within the rampart was used up.
 Guo quietly fled from his post and left his soldiers to fend for themselves.
 Panic ensued in Jingkou as news of the situation in Daye reached Xi Jian's army.
 Regardless, Xi Jian insisted that everyone stood their ground, a decision that proved fruitful as the other loyalist forces were eventually able to defeat and kill Su Jun in battle.
 Su Jun's remaining forces were destroyed the following year.